 Cunningham Swamp WMA features a newly constructed 170-foot wheelchair-accessible boardwalk leading to a covered hunting structure that overlooks a wetland built near a beaver impoundment.
-This site is located on the east side of MD Route 495 just south of the entrance to the Western Maryland 4-H Center in Swanton and is available on a first-come, first-serve basis with parking and hunting available to those with a Universal Disability Pass.
+This site is located on the east side of MD Route 495 just south of the entrance to the Western Maryland 4-H Center in Swanton.
+It is available on a first-come, first-serve basis.
+Parking and hunting are available to those with a Universal Disability Pass.

 - For more information call the Mt.
 Nebo Work Center at 301-334-4255.

 Warrior Mountain WMA has added a new special access road open to those with a Universal Disability Pass.
 This one-half mile of road is located on the east side of Ruby Road adjacent to the primitive camping area.
 Here hunters will find a new hunt-from-a-vehicle opportunity as well as a wheelchair-accessible parking area and covered hunting structure that is available on a first-come, first-serve basis.

 This unique site offers people with a mobility disability an opportunity to leave their vehicle and hunt from a structure that overlooks a forested hollow dominated by white oak and hickory.

 - For more information please call the Billmeyer Work Center at 301-478-2525.